 I'm known principally for being the published expert on the history of the London taxi.
 My other claim to fame is that I'm also the author of Carbodies - the Complete Story.

 I'm the official historian of the London Electric Vehicle Company Ltd, makers of the TX purpose-built London taxi and its commercial vehicle variant, the VN5.
 They were originally known as Carbodies Ltd, then London London Taxis International and then The London Taxi Company.

 Another of my interests is Ferguson four-wheel drive.
 I discovered this story in the late 1990s when I wrote Jeep, from Bantam to Wrangler.
 It prompted further research into the topic and ended up as Traction for Sale.

-I now run Earlswood Press and write books and the occasional magazine article on a full-time basis.
-Below, you can see the topics I'm researching or am generally interested in.
+I continue to write books and magazine articles on the stories that are "hidden in plain sight"; the subjects you know of, but know little about.
+Below, under special interests you can see the topics I'm researching or am generally interested in.

 If you want to ask a question or can help in any way, I'd be very pleased to hear from you, so please contact me.

 Consultancy, Film and Television work

 If you are an author and you want to make sure you have the details about London Taxis or the London cab trade correct, ask me.
 I'm happy to help.

 I'm also happy to work with film, TV and radio programme makers on a consultancy basis.
 Please contact me to find out more.